We have prepared a Code of Conduct (below) that every Skipper must agree to when they complete their Skipper Registration Form (available in March).

 Code of Conduct for Skippers

-- Every Skipper must attend a Safety Briefing prior to the event (two options).
+- Every Skipper must attend a Safety Briefing prior to the event.
 Swimmer entry will be withdrawn if a Skipper fails to attend.

 - Any Skipper who does not adhere to these rules, or general Queensland Government boating regulations, will risk swimmer disqualification